norcams/packer-windows/README.md

   os_require_quiesce:  'yes'         # Recommended when using ceph
   os_type:             'windows'     # Greatly improves KVM performance
 ```
-The final images genrally clock in at about 13GB, but the build process itself needs a disk image that is larger (we set 25GB), so the minimum disk requirement for an instance must be greater than 25GB.
+The final images generally clock in at about 13GB, but the build process itself needs a disk image that is larger (we set 25GB), so the minimum disk requirement for an instance must be greater than 25GB.

 Feedback and contributions are welcome.